castamos/cmdprove/CONTRIBUTING.md

 ### Make sure functions return zero on success and non-zero on failure

-The framework runs with `set -eE` enabled (see `help set`); therefore, any command (including function calls) returning a non-zero code and executed outside condition-checking statements will result in immediate abort of the whole framework.
+The framework runs with `set -eE` enabled (see `help set`); therefore, any failing command (i.e. returning non-zero) executed outside condition-checking statements will result in immediate abort of the whole framework.
+This applies also to function calls.

 ### Use `$(command args)` instead of backticks ``command args``